Klortho/jatsdoc/README.md

 * When you reload an page (F5), the navigation panel should open to show the page you are on.

-* Fix back-button / reload when you go back to the home page.
-I.e., when you start at http://chrismaloney.org/archiving-1.0/, click "Elements", and then click the back button.
-The "entry" doesn't go back to the home page entry.

 * Include a small set of test/sample documentation files in the docs directory of the github repository.
 When this is done, we'll need to include instructions about how to switch to another docset by changing the values in *jqapi.rb*